julian-matthews/information-availability-risk/README.md

 ![arrangement]

 For behavioural modeling, we pre-computed information value according to the models described in our article.
 See `information_value_complete.csv`.
 Note, model 1 is a fixed model including subject-specific intercepts only.
 Consequently, it is not included in this file.
+See values below:
 1. `exp_version`: as above
 2. `subject_num`: as above
 3. `trial_num`: as above